 If you like to keep it simple, you can do that too.

-When you click on one of the five sections of remarketing-based custom audiences, they will open up a plethora of sub-types to choose from based on your goals and what platforms you use.
+When you click on one of the sections of remarketing-based custom audiences, they will open up a plethora of subtypes to choose from based on your goals and what platforms you use.

-In this next section, I’ll give you a step-by-step guide on how to run multiple remarketing campaigns in just five minutes.
+In this next section, you’ll get a step-by-step guide on how to run multiple remarketing campaigns in just five minutes.